ynx0/graph-store-documentation/3_validator_walkthrough.md

 #### Permissions
 In general, you want to first have your schema finalized, then at every node ask the question: who should be able to modify (add/remove) this node, and its children if present in your schema.
-You may find that you don’t need to set permission for every single type of node afterwards, although being thorough can help to find bugs in permissioning early on.
+You may find that you don't need to set permission for every single type of node afterwards, although being thorough can help to find bugs in permissioning early on.
 Writing out the permissions in plain words and bullet points, sketching them out in the form of a table, then splitting it up into the code can also make the design process easier.

 ### Earth/Mars Interface Details
 There are a few general ways to talk to a Graph Store gall agent.
 You can either interact with the agent in the form of pokes/scries/spiders either directly from the dojo, or through HTTP requests via Eyre.